 While 3D bioprinting is an extremely useful technology, it is static and inanimate because it considers only the initial state of the printed object.
 A more advanced approach is to incorporate “time” as the fourth dimension in the printed bio-objects (so called “4D bioprinting”), rendering them capable of changing their shapes or functionalities with time when an external stimulus is imposed.
 Here is an insightful review on 4D bioprinting.

-Even without a deep dive into each of the top trends just described, it should become apparent that AI will be taking an ever increasing part of the action.
-All these new areas of biopharma innovation have become big data centric.
-This circumstance in itself presages a pre-eminent role for AI, noting also, as a postscript to this coverage of the topic, that AI comprises multiple, analytical and numerical tools undergoing continuously evolution.
-The applications of AI in drug discovery and early stage development are for the most part targeted at uncovering hidden patterns and inferences connecting causes and effects otherwise not identifiable or comprehensible.
+Even without a deep dive into each of the top trends just described, it should become apparent that AI will be taking an ever-increasing part of the action.
+All these new areas of biopharma innovation have become big data-centric.
+This circumstance in itself presages a pre-eminent role for AI, noting also, as a postscript to this coverage of the topic, that AI comprises multiple, analytical and numerical tools undergoing continuous evolution.
+The applications of AI in drug discovery and early-stage development are for the most part targeted at uncovering hidden patterns and inferences connecting causes and effects otherwise not identifiable or comprehensible.

-Please, share if you liked the post, and leave your comments below, especially, if something important was omitted from the list and you belive it should belong there.
+Please, share if you liked the post, and leave your comments below, especially, if something important was left behind and you believe it should belong here.